bioinf/Sibelia/README.md

 ========
 If you use "Sibelia" in your research, please cite:

-Minkin, Ilya, Anand Patel, Mikhail Kolmogorov, Nikolay Vyahhi, and Son Pham.
+Ilia Minkin, Anand Patel, Mikhail Kolmogorov, Nikolay Vyahhi, and Son Pham.
 "Sibelia: a scalable and comprehensive synteny block generation tool for closely related microbial genomes."
 In Algorithms in Bioinformatics, pp. 215-229.
 Springer Berlin Heidelberg, 2013.

 License
 =======